 Can I Give My Dog Emetrol?
 Answer: Yes

-Keep a close eye on your dog to ensure that he doesn’t develop any adverse side effects, but this medication is usually a safe choice and is used by many dog owners.
+Keep a close eye on your dog to ensure that they don’t develop adverse side effects.
+However, Emetrol is usually a safe choice and is used by many dog owners.

 While vomiting is common in dogs, dehydration is the real worry.
 It’s very easy for a dog that is sick to get dehydrated.
 Ensure this doesn’t happen by monitoring them closely while providing plenty of fresh water.